Direct Democracy for Europe: Objectives

 In contrast to Pegida, which DDfE calls a "protest movement", DDfE claims to take a more moderate position.
 It calls itself a "reform movement" and places itself "to the right of the Christian Democratic Union of Germany", the centre-right party of Chancellor Angela Merkel,.
 The activists of DDfE focus on demands for more direct democracy and tend to avoid overt anti-Muslim statements.
 Oertel was quoted in The Guardian as saying, "We had a real fear that the discontent in Germany could end in civil war, and we wanted to avoid that."

+According to the publications of Initiative and Referendum Institute Europe, DDfE's program is made up of campaigning for nationwide referendums and European citizens' initiatives, underlining an intensified commitment towards direct popular participation in democracy.
+This aligns with broader trends in modern direct democracy, which unite elements of direct and representative democratic systems.
+Such systems allow citizens to vote directly on particular policies while still electing representatives for day-to-day governance.

 Nonetheless, Oertel stated that she still considered Pegida necessary.
 According to her, DDfE shares Pegida's goals but adopts different means.

 On 6 February 2015, DDfE posted a "position paper" on its Facebook page containing its main demands: